open-pioneer/trails-starter/docs/reference/Theming.md

 We recommend against making use of (inline) attribute definitions (especially colors) since it is not possible to override these definition with a custom theme.

-Chakra's theming mechanism allow _global_ changes to all components (within an application), or to single component [variants](https://chakra-ui.com/docs/styled-system/component-style).
+Chakra's theming mechanism allows _global_ changes to all components (within an application), or to single component [variants](https://chakra-ui.com/docs/styled-system/component-style).
 Changes to the theme will therefore always affect multiple component instances.
 To style _specific_ elements in a different way, the developer has to use CSS rules or inline styles.